MixPayProtocol/legacy2.developers.mixpay.me/content/guides/getting-started.md

 ### 4. Mixin & MixPay?

-MixPay uses the Mixin App [Messenger Bot](https://developers.mixin.one/docs/dapp/mixin-applications#messenger-bot) to construct the UI, which is an application inside Mixin App.
+MixPay uses the Mixin App [Messenger Bot](https://developers.mixin.one/docs/dapp/mixin-applications#messenger-bot) to construct the UI, you can think of it as an application inside Mixin App.

 On the server-side, MixPay leverage the [Mixin Network](https://developers.mixin.one/docs/mainnet/overview) to transfer crypto-assets.